The following chapters will guide you step by step through preparation, installation and activation of the RAy3 link:

 For full explanation of possibilities of this screen see Section 5.4.3.2, “USB accessories” in Chapter 5, Configuration.

 Default radio parameters depend on the specific type of link and the specific channel allocation table.
 Channels are typically set for smallest possible bandwidth in the lower part of the band.
-Radio defaults also define QPSK modulation and low TX power (defines transmission RF Output power), so both units in the pair should connect each other right from the box (or even inside a box).
+Radio defaults also define QPSK modulation (in the case of RAy3-80 default is 2PSK_BW/4_S modulation), the lowest possible ‘Max TX power’ parameter and ATPC off, so both units in the pair should connect each other right from the box (or even inside a box).
 If there is no spectrum conflict with other equipment in the room (or on sites later on) and units can “hear” each other, those parameters can be used as they are and both units can be powered on.
 After boot (about 30 seconds) the link should be automatically established.

-If a change in the parameters is necessary, it can be done in the menu Link settings > Radio and saved by clicking Apply.
+If a change of the parameters is necessary, it can be done in the menu Link settings > Radio and saved by clicking Apply button.
 This applies, when the work is done simultaneously on both units, while they are connected.
 Otherwise each unit has to be configured individually.
-When configuring units individually, pay attention to correct settings of duplex pair for channels TX and RX.
-For example, if one station has TX channel L1, then the second station must also have the channel RX L1.
+When configuring units individually, pay attention to correct settings of duplex pair for channels TX (transmission) and RX (receive).
+For example, if one station has TX channel L1, then the second station RX channel must be set to the same channel width and to the same channel L1, otherwise units do not hear each other.

 Verify the functionality of the radio link:

-Menu Status > Detailed > Radio indicates link RSS and MSE values, in case of ACM also the selected modulation and Netbitrate.
+• Menu Status > Detailed > Radio indicates link RSS and MSE values, the selected modulation and Netbitrate.
 If the ATPC function is enabled (menu Link settings > Radio) it also indicates instantaneous / max. allowed power and for MSE and RSS values it indicates immediate / target value size.

-Menu Tools > Live data > Bar indicators displays current size of RSS and MSE.
+• Menu Tools > Live data > Bar indicators displays current RSS and MSE.

-To set a fixed modulation go to Link settings > Radio, switch off ACM and set the TX modulation to a value from the range of QPSK through 256-QAM based on the results of the previous test.
-If you choose modulation higher than allowed by MSE, the connection will be lost.
-Status Link will lose its Ok value.
+• To set a fixed modulation set both parameters ‘ACM/ACMB maximal TX modulation’ and ‘ACM/ACMB minimal TX modulation’ to identical values based on the results of the previous test.
+If you choose modulation higher than allowed by MSE, the connection will be lost and Status Link will lose its Ok value.
 Both units will need to be moved closer to resume the link.
-If this is not possible, use the Ethernet to access each unit individually and set the basic modulation QPSK.
+If this is not possible, use the Ethernet to access each unit individually and set both units to the lower modulation.

 Verify the functionality of the entire link: